 - Choose Pay nothing and request a refund or Pay another amount when ending the contract

-If your freelancer or agency accepts the refund request
+If your freelancer accepts the refund request

-If your freelancer or agency disputes the escrow refund
+If your talent disputes the escrow refund

-As per the Fixed-Price Escrow Instructions, when your freelancer or agency submits a milestone for your approval, you have 14 days to review.
+When your talent or agency submits a milestone for your approval, you have 14 days to review and approve.
+This is set in the Fixed-Price Escrow Instructions.
 During this period, you can release the full payment, release a partial payment, or request changes to the work.
-If you do not take action, that is considered approval and funds will be automatically released to your freelancer or agency.
+You can also file a dispute.
+If you do not take any action within those 14 days, that is considered approval and funds will be automatically released to your freelancer or agency.

 You still have the option to request a refund from your freelancer or agency through Upwork once the funds have been released and file a dispute if they refuse, as long as you do so within 30 days.
 After 30 days, you can request a refund for up to 180 days, but it is up to the freelancer or agency whether to refund — you won’t be able to file a dispute after 30 days.